Determinant/keytree.py/README.rst

 - To see all private keys and the mnemonic phrase, use ``--show-private`` (only use it after you look around and ensure there is no one else looking at your screen)
+- Use arbitrary UTF-8 string as your mnemonic ``./keytree.py --custom-words --save-keystore mykeystore.json``

 Caveat
 ------